benkwhite/PredictSeats/Readme.md

 ## Expectation?
 1. What is route are we most interested in?
 2. How long do we want to predict?
+   - Error message from Diio `Sorry, the latest travel date accessible to your account is [2023-Jan-01].`